AST-pattern rules. Whole-program taint analysis. Formal substrate for AI application security.

 The more AI writes code, the more you need formal methods underneath.

-- Find what pattern matching engines miss.
+- Find what AST-pattern matchers miss.
 The inter-procedural dataflow engine tracks untrusted data across function boundaries, persistence layers, aliases, and async code.
 100+ rules across 20+ vulnerability classes.

 - One finding becomes total coverage.
-Code-native rules let you enact every uncovered vulnerability as a rule with the engine applying it across the entire codebase, deterministically, in minutes of CPU.
+AST-pattern rules let you enact every uncovered vulnerability as a rule with the engine applying it across the entire codebase, deterministically, in minutes of CPU.

 - Open source, batteries included.
 Engine, rules, CI integrations — the entire stack ships under Apache 2.0 and MIT.
 No paid tier to unlock taint tracking, no gates on writing your own rules.